**NOTE:

 I find that I am able to relate to Gregor Samsa in Franz Kafka's Metamorphosis.
 Gregor was overworked to the breaking point.
 He did not talk to his family, all he did was work and keep to himself, often hiding himself in his room, only coming out to eat.
 Once he reached his breaking point, he was no longer useful, and thus even more shunned from everybody than before.
 This isolation turned him into (whether metaphorically, mentally, or for real) an inferior, useless bug- the trash of the earth.I believe Kafka used the visual of a bug because that is how Kafka himself felt, being an extremely isolated man, and this book being something like an autobiography.
 When people shun you so, a bug is what you feel like.
 So, even with my confidence without confidence socially, I needed some help.
 Despite how horribly lonely my earlier years were, I was not always alone.
 I did have a friend or two off and on.
 In fact, I have had a few friends for quite a long time.
 We have had a few ups and downs and periods of not speaking, so only recently have I truly grown attached to these people to the point of being inseparable.
 These tight bonds I have created have morphed my unique mind into something even better.
 They have turned me into a confident, self reliant, able and overall stronger person.

+I liked to sharpen my skills in peculiarity.
+I often did this by dressing oddly.
 Nobody ever talked to me or commented me unless I was dressed weird or acting outrageous.
 I liked this attention, sometimes, because it was all I ever got.
 Like "anyone" (anyone lived in a pretty how town, e.e. cummings), I was not appreciated.
 I was bouncy, bubbly, I 'sang my didn't and danced my did'.
 I tended to dress strangely, especially in seventh and to this day.
 I realized though that people always grouped in with people who looked or acted like themselves.
 Because of this, I also kept developing my weirdness so maybe one day, someone similar to my bizarre self would talk to me, and I would have a friend.
 It was like a flag.
 I looked forward to the day that person would finally come, too.
 This person was Rhiannon, the person who cared for me, my "no-one".
 She is a very long time friend, also the rockiest friend I have had, but probably one of the most worthwhile.
 She is a French-speaking, totally original, super opinionated self described 'lofty' artist.
 She was not always like this, though.
 She used to be a soccer player with a mouth full of punk rock and a head of fire engine red hair.
 The woman for me.
 Early in our friendship, we would do crazy things, such as go to see Hellboy and eat at Red Robins with her dressed as a psycho futuristic mis-matched bride and me as some sort of deformed dragon woman.
 She would drag me to fantasy conventions and throw me on the stage in full costume- I was Lulu from Final Fantasy X, her as Yuna from the same.
 Such big happenings really pushed me further into the world.
 It made me comfortable just dressing the way I wanted to for myself, not for others, and to be a weirdo and just not care what others had to say about it.
 She loved me.
 She loved my look and she still does.
 She gave me that confidence and made me feel like a much freer person.
 I was and am loved for my spirit and dynamic personality.

 For as long as I can remember, I have also had an amazing long-distance (North Carolina) friend I like to call Muse.
 Her real name is JaLisa, and I can never really figure out whether or not I want to keep calling her what I always do, or by her real name...She says she does not mind, but it always makes me feel guilty.
 She is probably the best friend I have ever had.
 Ever since our Sonic the Hedgehog role plays in the depths of the Neopets website, we have been amazing friends.
 We have watched each other grow as writers and artists for over six years.
 For each other, we are inspiration to keep improving artistically, and we are emotional toilets.
 What I meant by that last part was that she lets me puke emotions and thoughts at her, and she is always willing to take it and help me, and she knows she is always welcome to do the same to me.
 She is someone I can always be honest with, someone I am always able to bounce ideas off of.
 I adore her with almost every ounce of passion in my being, that talented, wonderful person.
 While I have never met her in real life, I still have fond memories of us writing together on messengers, creating characters and creatures, and drawing together on internet art boards.
 Muse has truly honed my skills and made me realize just how much I adore art and has made me see beauty in many things I probably would never have before.
 I am loved for my creativity and my inner beauty.

+The person who has probably altered me the most, however, is my dear friend Atticus, or, Atti.
+I have only known him for six months.
+Compared to the six years I had known my two best friends, this is pretty dainty, but it is astounding how influential he is, and he probably does not realize how much he actually has made me think.
 Having known him for such a short amount of time, I do not have too many memories of him.
 Falling asleep on the couch together, taking the metro for the first time, listening to him speak typography language as I laid on the bench in the McCleod Residence, watching him shake pathetically in the freakish Spring snow underneath his pink paisley umbrella, tackling and hugging him so hard that it scared the wits out of both of us.
 These are the things I think of when I think of Atticus, but its what we talk about that is most important.
 Some of it may have been me trying to impress, but he has given me a straw so I may drink from my mind and the depths of my soul.
 He has allowed me to really let myself get out and be who I am.
 He is a genius.
 An artist.
 An emotional, well-dressed, wonderful man with the best set of morales and ideas about life I have encountered.
 He has made me see things to adore in anything I probably would have been repulsed by previously.
 He has made me realize the importance of traits such as honesty and eloquence.
 He has shown me platonic love.
 He has made me unafraid of myself and my opinions.
 He has given me the self confidence boost I needed to become one hundred percent me.
 Best of all...He is the first person I ever believed when they said that I was gorgeous.
 I am weird and loved for ME.

 Overall, since people did not like me, I had to work for what I wanted in life from an early age.
 I was not considered pretty, people would never help a person who repulsed them.
 I was not normal, people would not even consider helping someone they thought might be crazy.
 Aside from my loving parents, nobody was by my side to help me figure life out.
 I had to work, I had to think, I had to push away loneliness and conquer myself.
 I viewed the world as working against me.
 I could never figure out why nobody understood me, but my disadvantages in the social area always made me fight for the little guy, because that was what I understood.
 It empowered me and enabled me to speak out for the insects and the cats and the dogs and the other lonely, different kids nobody loved.
 My isolation has influenced me in the ways of independence and artistic style.
 The relationships I have had have only improved myself and has allowed me to accept who I am and the people around me.
 People were never beautiful- only horrible creatures that did not deserve my attention.
 But now, because of my relationships, I am accepting, appreciative, and I see the beauty in so many new things.
 The alienation and the relationships I have experienced have truly formed my views and way of thinking and acting- my whole being, my soul and everything I am and ever will be.